leandroagudelo189/jekyll-now/about.md

 published: true
 ---

-Renesence labs is an educational, research and open-source organization with primarily two goals:
+Renesence labs is an educational, research and open-source organization whose primarily goals are:

 -

+- Complex networks in biology

+With the advent of deep learning, the world is changing at an increasing pace.
+Given this dynamism, we want to curate and document the process of learning how to learn :)

 ### Location
 We are currently located in [Stockholm](https://goo.gl/maps/3wWs6dNhyyj){:target="_blank"} and [Boston](https://goo.gl/maps/C9Ra8WjCXdx){:target="_blank"}